DinoChiesa/apigee-scanner/README.md

-# Scan Apigee Edge Proxies
+# Scan Apigee Proxies

-This tool scans proxies for various conditions, for example, proxies with a name that matches a regular expression.
+This tool scans Apigee proxies for various conditions, for example, proxies with a name that matches a regular expression.
 The tool then reports out the name of the matching proxies.
+It works with Apigee Edge, or Apigee X, or Apigee hybrid.

 The conditions can be somewhat elaborate.
 This can be helpful in enforcing compliance rules: eg,
 - proxies must have a name that conforms to a specific pattern